trybash/bash-emulator/README.md

 ## Contribution

 We are happy to accept new contributions!

+It can be a fun experience to re-implement some programs you already know.
+This can give you some new insights in how they work.
+You can also try out [`strace`](http://jvns.ca/blog/2014/02/26/using-strace-to-avoid-reading-ruby-code/) to find out how commands work on your local system!

 Just make sure the tests are passing (`npm test`) and send a [Pull Request](https://github.com/trybash/bash-emulator/pull/new/gh-pages).

 If you are looking for a new feature to implement,